SaiPrahladh/Personal-Portfolio/content/home/experience.md

         * Conducted experiments on DLRM inference for value proposition of Memory Semantic SSD.
         * Designed an end to end movie recommendation demo for DLRM inference utilizing Memory Semantic SSD and presented in  Open Compute Project.
         * Established a Jenkins pipeline to automate performance tests and also created a visualization dashboard and streamlined performance testing.
 Accelerated performance testing by 10% through the automation.
-        * Researched the DeepSpeed framework for value proposition of Memory Semantic SSD in large language model inference.
+        * Researched about the DeepSpeed framework for large language model inference.
   - title: Graduate Teaching Assistant
     company: Carnegie Mellon University
     company_url: https://deeplearning.cs.cmu.edu/S21/index.html